Horticulture Expert banner

 4. Potential for high job satisfaction.

-5. Growing demand for horticultural expertise.
+5. Growing demand for organic and sustainable practices.

-8. Make a tangible impact on communities.
+8. Make a tangible impact on food production.

 Cons

-1. Physically demanding work.
+1. Physically demanding work at times.

 2. Exposure to weather elements.